Artificer Prime Nemo & Arcane Mechaniks

 - Note that there is an interesting interaction with Fiona in The Irregulars; Nemo can Locomotion a Toro for a 3" move, then Open the Gate to spawn in a Steelhead Ironhead, who cranes the Toro around for an additional 2".
 Fiona then befuddles an enemy model into it Counter Charge range, meaning the Toro charges another 6" (if you set it up just right, you can trigger Watcher this way too, for two boosted attacks potentially hitting at effective P+S 22 with Shroud and Curse) into the Befuddle target.
 This means the Toro has just moved 11" before it even began its activation.

 - Mariner - A great all-rounder.
 A 19" threat range with 4" AoE is nice even before Locomotion.
-And Lightning Shroud gives a POW 19 thresher attack with electro-leap
+And Lightning Shroud gives a POW 19 thresher attack with electro-leap.
+You can rarely go wrong with Mariners.

 - A Buccaneer can make really good use of Watcher to stop an attacker dead in its tracks with knockdown.